open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Different Kinds of Updates to Your Community

-There are three important kinds of updates that you may receive on the community side: updates,  resources/courses and sync.
-If you do not see the buttons highlighted in the picture below on your Manager page, post a message to the Gitter Chat channel to get help.
+There are three important kinds of updates that you may receive on the community side: upgrades, resources/courses and sync.
+Go to your Manager page and search for the buttons highlighted in the picture below.
+You may not see the `Fetch Items` button if nation has not sent anything to the community.
+If you do not see the other two highlighted buttons, post a message to the Gitter Chat channel to get help.

-As you can see from the image below, there is an update ready to be downloaded.
-Usually, next to the update, you should also see publication(s) (we send to you from the nation) ready to be downloaded.
+As you can see from the image below, there is an upgrade ready to be downloaded.
+Usually, next to the upgrade, you should also see publication(s) (we send to you from the nation) ready to be downloaded.

 ![Update from the nation](images/vi-planet-upgrade.png "Manager Dashboard in your localhost")
 ![Fetch Items from the nation](images/vi-planet-fetch-items.png "Manager Dashboard in your localhost")

 1. Click the `Upgrade` button on Manager page and it take you to upgrade page.
-An update refers to a software update which improves the Planet (Note: If you do not see `Upgrade` button then simply carry on).
+An upgrade refers to a software update which improves the Planet (Note: If you do not see `Upgrade` button then simply carry on).
 It will then ask you for verification.
 2. After the upgrade is complete, undergo `vagrant halt prod` and `vagrant up prod` to restart planet.
-3. Go back to the Manager page and click on `Fetch Items` and download the courses offered (2nd picture). (**Note:** Fetch Items is only available if nation has sent anything to your community.
-If you do not see Fetch Items the please carry on.)
+3. If `Fetch Items` is available on the Manager page, click on it and download the courses offered (2nd picture).
 4. Finally, send an activities sync to the nation using `Manage Sync`.

 **NOTE**: